SiranjeeviK/MineBot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [LICENSE](LICENSE).

-## Acknowledgments
+Please contact the author, Siranjeevi K, for permission to use this project in commercial applications.
+For non-commercial and educational purposes, you are free to use and modify the project, provided that proper credit is given to the author.

 ---